-We are focused on those called to mobilize because we believe that this key leadership function serves to connect and enable all the other Great Commission roles.
-The mobilizer role has many other names such as missions leader, missions trainer, missions advocate, and disciple maker, but it does not matter what title these individuals are given, their focus is on helping others to not only become healthy spiritually but to also become effective in partnering with God to reach the unreached.
+We at GlobalCAST are focused on those called to mobilize.
+We believe this key leadership function connects and enables all the other Great Commission roles.
+The mobilizer has many other names–missions leader, missions trainer, missions advocate, and disciple maker.
+Regardless of what title these individuals are given, their goal is to help others grow spiritually and become effective partners with God in reaching the unreached.

-During the last decade, we have also been involved in partnering with God as He raises up new workers from new sending nations.
-The world has shifted under our feet and now it is no longer “the west trying to reach the rest” it is the Global Body of Christ partnering together to plant the Body of Christ globally.
-Almost every country is both a missionary sending and receiving country.
-Often, however, these new missionaries have a clear call to reach the most unreached but are not able to go due to lack of support.
+During the last decade, we have also been partnering with God as He raises up new workers from new sending nations.
+The world has shifted under our feet.
+It is no longer “the West trying to reach the rest.”
+It is, instead, the Global Body of Christ working together to plant the Body of Christ globally.
+Almost every country is both a missionary-sending and a missionary- receiving country.
+Often, however, new missionaries who have a clear call to reach the most unreached are not able to go due to lack of support.
 From our perspective, this is a mobilization challenge.
-We need a focus not only on training those who will go but also envisioning and equipping those who will serve as senders.
+We need to focus not only on training those who will go but also on identifying and equipping those who will serve as senders.

-We are convinced that when we see more envisioned and intentional senders that we will also see a huge release of goer’s, especially from the new sending nations in Asia, Africa, and Latin America.
-Many of these new sending nations have strong capable leadership and mature believers called to go.
-They do not need us to tell them what to do, but often new sending nations still do value servants with the heart of Barnabas.
-They still often value mentors who are willing alongside what God is doing to send new effective missionaries from the majority world.
+We are convinced that when we see more inspired and intentional senders, we will also see a huge release of go-ers, especially from the new sending nations in Asia, Africa, and Latin America.
+Many of these new sending nations have strong, capable leadership and mature believers who are called to go.
+They don’t need us to tell them what to do, but they often value fellow-servants with the heart of Barnabas, who will serve as mentors, coaches, and encouragers.

-Of course, each new sending context is so culturally different and so we cannot (and must not) try to copy and paste missions mobilization methods from the west.
-Therefore we have worked hard to identify principles and best practices that (with guidance from the Holy Spirit) can be adapted and applied in these new sending nations.
-The missions mobilization workshops and webinars we have been able to offer have been so well received in part because of a teaching style informed by coaching and a focus on principles.
+Of course, each new sending context is culturally different, so we cannot (and must not) try to “copy and paste” missions mobilization methods from the West.
+We have worked hard to identify principles and best practices that–with guidance from the Holy Spirit–can be adapted and applied in these new sending nations.
+The missions mobilization workshops and webinars we have offered have been well received, in part because of a teaching style based on coaching and a focus on principles.

-We are convinced that every believer has a role to play in completing the great commission or as we like to say “everybody plays”!
-But without the roles of the missions advocate, leader, mobilizer many will never find and begin to function in their Great Commission roles.
-We believe that if we find, equip and mentor more missions advocates then, in the long run, we will have more of the Body of Christ stepping into their roles in the Great Commission.
+We are convinced that every believer has a role to play in completing the Great Commission, or as we like to say, “everybody plays”!
+But without the role of the missions advocate/leader/mobilizer, many followers of Jesus may never find and function in their Great Commission roles.
+We believe that if we find, equip, and mentor more missions advocates, we will, in the long run, have more of the Body of Christ stepping into their roles in the Great Commission.